-I’m curious to know if using rye flour with desserts is a Finnish thing only.
-Have you made or eaten some pastries/dessert with rye flour as an ingredient?
+I’m curious to know if using rye flour with desserts is a Finnish/Nordic thing only.
+Have you made or eaten some pastries/desserts with rye flour as an ingredient?

 For us Finns, rye is a national treasure.
 The thing is that most of us miss real rye bread when away from home for longer periods of time.
 Luckily nowadays I know how to bake homemade rye sourdough wherever in the world, you can also check my trusted vintage recipe here to learn to bake your own rye sourdough.